Part of the Project Logs series.

 - Connect the wiring harness to the hard drive

 - Slide the power supply into place; optionally secure it with hot glue

 All that’s left is to install the project in its permanent home and restore the UniFi Cloud Key, Network, and Protect backups I took before testing the project.

 Be sure to plug the hard drive power supply in first, before powering up the Cloud Key.

-Connect the HDD power supply and the Cloud Key’s power supply (or the PoE switch powering the Cloud Key) to the same outlet.
-This helps avoid any potential grounding issues; and if one of these is plugged into a UPS, the other should be as well.
+Connect the HDD power supply and the Cloud Key’s power supply (or the PoE switch powering the Cloud Key) to the same outlet/power strip.
+This helps avoid any potential grounding issues.
+If either of these is plugged into a UPS, the other should be plugged into the same UPS.